 How to write STDEV in SQL Server to calculate the Standard Deviation with an example?.
-The SQL STDEV Function is an Aggregate Function, which is is used to calculate the Standard Deviation of total records (or rows) selected by the SELECT Statement.
+The SQL STDEV Function is an Aggregate Function, which is used to calculate the Standard Deviation of total records (or rows) selected by the SELECT Statement.

-The STDEV Function works only on Numeric Columns, and ignore Nulls.
+The STDEV Function works only on Numeric Columns, and ignores Nulls.
 The syntax of the STDEV in SQL Server is

 SELECT STDEV ([Column_Name]) FROM [Source]